 What reigned supreme during the foreign occupation was trade domestic as well as international.
 Genuine globalization was at its best.
 From within the country came Gujaratis, Konkanis, Kutchis, Tamil Brahmins and Pathans from Hyderabad.

-There are also historical evidences of the presence of traders from Basra, Hormuz, Egypt, Aden, Indonesia and Indo-China.
+There is also historical evidence of the presence of traders from Basra, Hormuz, Egypt, Aden, Indonesia and Indo-China.
 No other trading centre had attracted so many people from so wide and disparate destinations as Fort Cochin.
-It wasn’t just a mini India, .it was more a mini world.
+It wasn’t just a mini India, .it was more of a mini world.

 Little wonder the great Mahatma Gandhi termed Fort Cochin ” an epitome of adventure”